 The station has a ticket concourse located at Basement 2.
 It features faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

-- ATMs and Self-service machines at Basement 1 (unpaid areas)
+- ATMs and Self-service machines within the station

 - Transitlink Ticket Office